mpedramfar/zotra-server/README.md

 ## Configuration

-The configuration file is located at config/default.json5 The only configuration option that is specific to this library is `try_server_first`.
+The configuration file is located at config/default.json5 The only configuration option that is specific to this library is `tryServerFirst`.
 When this is true and Zotra server is being called from the command-line, it will try to connect to a running instance of Zotra server (or Zotero translation server) first and if it fails, then tries without the server.